The GB&W and Omaha Road crossing at Merrillan.

 Here's a history from "Merrillan

-Jean Anderson, 1970:
+Centennial" by Jean Anderson, 1970:

-The West Wisconsin Railroad was built through this portion of
+The West Wisconsin Railroad was built through

 which Leander promptly paid to the company.
 Trains on the West

 Wisconsin Railroad did not make stops at Merrillan at this time

 and passengers either got off the trains at Wright's Mill (about